Playground Project Planning 101

 1: Budget

 Likely the starting point of most’s playground project planning, your budget is the foundation.
 It determines the safety surfaces you install, the equipment you choose and the lifespan of your play area.
-There are countless options out there for any kind of playground you could imagine, but some will prove more expensive than others.
+There are countless options out there for any kind of playground you could imagine.
+However, some will prove more expensive than others.

-Shopping around for prices is a good thing to do – it should give you an idea of the price point of the product, and then compare from there.
+Shopping around for prices is a good thing to do.
+This process should give you an idea of the price point of the product, and then compare from there.
 However, you should be aware of significantly cheaper options; this is usually indicative of the lower quality materials or a less experienced or professional installation.

-Cutting costs might seem preferable – after all, nobody wants to spend more time than we have to – but when you consider this will result in cheaper products with a shorter lifespan, you will end up spending more down the line in repair and replacements
+Cutting costs might seem preferable – after all, nobody wants to spend more time than we have to.
+However, this will result in cheaper products with a shorter lifespan.
+Therefore, you will end up spending more down the line on repair and replacements

 2: Safety Surfacing

-With all the variety out there for safety surfacing, it’s a good idea to do some research and identify which ones are more suitable for different uses.
-For example, wet pour is one of the most popular play area surfacing options due to its high impact absorbency qualities and different colour and pattern options.
+With all the variety out there for safety surfacing, it’s a good idea to do some research and identify which ones are more suitable for different uses early in the playground project planning process.
+For example, wet pour is one of the most popular play area surfacing options.
+This is because of its high-impact absorbency qualities and different colour and pattern options.

-However, running tracks or school fields might favour artificial grass, due to the significantly lower amount of maintenance needed in comparison to real grass.
+However, running tracks or school fields might favour artificial grass.
+This is because of the significantly reduced maintenance needed in comparison to real grass.
 If you start by identifying what your play surface will be used for, you should be able to select the most appropriate surface from that point after doing your own research.

 You should also adhere to safety requirements – how tall is the equipment in your playground going to be?
-If there’s the potential for falling from a height, your surfacing needs to meet a Critical Fall Height measurement (how far a child can safely fall from a height to the floor without risk of serious injury).
+If there’s the potential for falling from a height, your surfacing needs to meet a Critical Fall Height measurement.
+This is how far a child can safely fall from a height to the floor without risk of serious injury.

 3: Climate